CHARACTER CREATION

 will enable the auto-repeat firing of those weapons, so you only have to mash the

-fire button once for each target! (note: currently this is disabled for ground weapons,
+fire button once for each target!

-THIRD NOTE: List of skill boxes can be seen HERE.
+THIRD NOTE: List of skill boxes can be seen HERE. *** (OUT OF DATE!)

 GENERAL INFO